godatadriven/python-devcontainer-template/blogpost.md

 We have built a working Devcontainer, that is great!
 But a couple things are still missing.
 We would like to:

-- Install a non-root user for extra safety and good-practi
+- Install a non-root user for extra safety and good-practice
 - Pass in custom VSCode settings and install extensions by default
 - Be able to access Spark UI (port 4040)
-- Run CI in the Devcontainer
+- Run Continuous Integration (CI) in the Devcontainer

 Let's see how.